-Folkestone & Hythe District Council successfully secured £2.49 of European funding for a Community Led Local Development (CLLD) programme.
+Folkestone & Hythe District Council successfully secured £2.49 million of European funding for a Community Led Local Development (CLLD) programme.
 Match funding means there is a total of £4.9 million to invest in Folkestone’s most deprived area.

 Called Folkestone Community Works, the Programme – which runs until 2022 with all project activities complete by the end of June 2022 – aims to improve social and economic community cohesion in Broadmead, East Folkestone, Central Folkestone and Folkestone Harbour wards.